Optware/Optware-ng/sources/ctcs/readme.txt

    The component files of the torrent are listed next.
                     ___________________________________

-                      File Name        Size Complete
+             File Name        Size Complete Available Priority
-                          1 Main.dat   393 M      100%
+                 1 Main.dat   393 M       90%     100%  _____
-                          2 readme.txt   2 K      100%
+                 2 readme.txt   2 K      100%     100%  _____
-                      Total           393 M
+             Total           393 M                      Set
                     ___________________________________

-   The file number, name, size (scaled to bytes, kilobytes, or megabytes), and percentage complete are shown.
-Files which are complete are tinted green.
-If operating in "get1file" mode, the current file in progress is tinted blue.
+   The file number, name, size (scaled to bytes, kilobytes, or megabytes), percentage complete, and percentage available are shown.
+   Files which are complete (all available pieces have been downloaded) are tinted green.
+Partial availability is indicated by yellow tint;
+   zero availability is indicated by red.
+If using the "-n" option to download specific files, the current files in progress are tinted blue.

+   If the "-n" option is in use, the prority of each file is indicated in the rightmost column.
+Files with priority "1" are included in the first group to be downloaded; files of the same priority will be downloaded together.
+The priorities can be altered by changing the values and clicking the "Set" button.
+This is equivalent to changing the "-n" configuration option, and the changes will be reflected in that value as well.

   Status and Peers